jfy133/bingo/README.md

 > If you get an error such as `Error: HTTP Error: 403, Cloud Firestore API has not been used in project`, you need to enable the Firestore API.
 Use the printed link, but check you open with the right Google account.

+> If you get an error such as `Error: HTTP Error: 400, <...something about doesn't work with datastore anymore>`, go to https://console.cloud.google.com/firestore/ and activate `Native` mode, and try deploying again

 ## Disclaimers

 This is a prototype for which I have yet to build any tests.
 Use at your own risk.